Steel building kits designed just for Arkansas.

 A Quonset Hut is constructed as one unit, which evenly distributes the energy caused by seismic waves to its concrete foundation with little chance of damage.
 The 100% clear span design does not require the use of beams and trusses to support the structure.
 This eliminates the potential for weak spots inside of the building and few areas where the structure can become damaged, which can contribute to a collapse.

+The short answer is yes.
 Michael Jones of Paragould, Arkansas decided to build a SteelMaster home after a tornado struck in Joplin, Missouri.
 He saw pictures of SteelMaster Buildings that survived the natural disaster, which killed 116 people and was called the “worst tornado outbreak in history.”